rubyonjets/jets-docs/_docs/events/iot.md

   end
 end
 ```

+At a minimum, you need to define the SQL statement to use query the Topic Rule.
+This is the simplest and recommended form.

 The `iot_event` declaration creates an [AWS::IoT::TopicRule](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iot-topicrule.html).
 You can find it in the IoT console under "Message routing/Rules":